 04 of 10

 Lush, green ivy is a popular decoration in many homes.
 While it does add a beautiful accent to a room, several types of ivy—including the common English ivy—can be deadly to any pet birds who share your home.
-It can cause gastrointestinal issues, convulsions, skin irritation, and more.Continue to 5 of 10 below.
+It can cause gastrointestinal issues such as vomiting, abdominal pain and diarrhea as well as hypersalivation.Continue to 5 of 10 below.

 05 of 10